alexandru/scala-best-practices/2-language-rules.md

 a `return` is a clear signal that the code stinks, a magnet for future bugs and is thus in urgent need of refactoring.

-### 1.2.
+### 2.2.
 SHOULD use immutable data-structures

 Immutable data-structures are facts that can be compared and reasoned about.
 Mutable things are error-prone buckets.
-You should never use a mutable data-structure unless you're able to defend it and there are really, really few places in which a mutable data-structure is defendable.
+You should never use a mutable data-structure unless you're able to defend it and there are really, really few places in which a mutable data-structure is defensible.

 Lets exemplify: